 And then price rolled over, and it never looked back:

-Those traders who bought the top were soon were forced to panic sell their Long positions right into the hands of more disciplined traders who were waiting patiently to buy back in at a much better price.
+Those traders who bought the top were soon forced to panic-sell their Long positions right into the hands of more disciplined traders who were waiting patiently to buy back in at a much better price.

 This panic-selling caused new traders to pile in on the short side, trapping them next, and causing a rally.
 Price did not rally significantly from there, as price was in a down-trend.
 But you can see the recurring pattern:

 I happened to be involved in a trade during this bull trap, but I was Long.
 My take profit limit order (which was an order to sell) was filled at the very high of the wick.